holdex/developers/docs/LEAVE_POLICY.md

 #### Paid Leave

-Member is granted 14 days paid time off allowance (including holidays, sick leave, personal leave) if member has been with the company for at least 9 months.
+Members with the [Minimum Service Period](#minimum-service-period) are granted 14 days paid time off allowance (including holidays, sick leave, personal leave).

+#### Reimbursable Leave

+In case of the agreement termination after 9 up to 5 unused Paid Leave days can be compensated

 Member can carry over 3 unused Paid Leave days into the following [Year of Service](#year-of-service).

-In case of the agreement termination up to 5 unused Paid Leave days can be compensated

 ### Approve or Reject Request